 le (the), samedi (Saturday)

-The sounds in this category are made through the nose.
-The trick to knowing when to be nasal is to notice the end syllable.
-If it ends with ‘m’ or ‘n’ then the vowel is said through the nose.
-Your vocal chords vibrate with no obstruction from tongue, lips or throat.
+The vowels in this category are produced by pushing air out of both your mouth and nose.
+The trick to knowing when to do so is to take note of the word’s end syllable.
+If it ends with ‘m’ or ‘n’ , then the vowel is produced nasally and vice versa.
+This makes your vocal cords vibrate with no obstruction from the tongue, lips or throat.

 /ã/– enfant (child)